ronaldfabra/Weather/README.md

 ## Unit test
 Unit tests have been implemented for viewModels, use cases, repositories, database container, and utils as these components contain most of the project's logic.

+## UI test
+UI tests have been implemented for some views to ensure to have the expected components.

 ## API
 - **URL base**: `https://api.weatherapi.com`
 - **Api version**: `v1`